shcodingtoday/shcodingtoday/README.md

-Very interested in embedded systems at the moment: Arduino, ESP32.
+Very interested in embedded systems at the moment

 - Sam